khmarbaise/octopress/source/_posts/2020/08/2020-08-25-itf-part-iii.md

 }
 ```
-The above can be improved a little bit more.
-We can integrate the annotation `@MavenJupiterExtension`
+The above can be improved a bit more.
+We can integrate the annotation
-into our self defined meta annotation like this (In the example project I have named the meta
+`@MavenJupiterExtension` into our self defined meta annotation like this (In the
+[example project][example-iii] I have named the meta annotation `@MavenITExecution`
-annotation `@MavenITExecution` to have different examples in one project.):
+to have different examples in one project.):

 ```java
 @Target({ElementType.METHOD, ElementType.TYPE})